1 tablespoon ancho chili powder

 Crisp Caraway Twists

 Soups & Stews:

 Irish Pork Stew with Stout and Caraway Seeds

 Red Cabbage Soup with Caraway

-Cream Cheese, Caraway, and Rye Toast with Boiled Egg
+Cream Cheese, Caraway, & Rye Toast w/Boiled Egg

 Radish Breakfast Sandwich with Caraway Butter